Paul0730/Automate_Test/README.md

 # Automate_Test
+Instructions:

+1.Fork this repo.

-Use Python with Robot or Cucumber.
+2.Use Python with Robot or Cucumber.

-Create a branch and name it with your "{firstname_lastname}_challenge" Make sure to update your README to show how to run your scripts Fulfill the following two scenarios Once complete push your branch up
+3.Create a branch and name it with your "{firstname_lastname}_challenge" Make sure to update your README to show how to run your scripts Fulfill the following two scenarios Once complete push your branch up

 Feature: Automate As an Engr.